 Other Compensation Considerations and Limits

 If a catastrophic injury is caused by medical malpractice, there is a cap on the amount of non-economic damages a plaintiff could receive.
 This cap is even lower if the at-fault party is a government entity or official, and the statute of limitations in those cases is only two years.
+Anyone considering filing a catastrophic injury claim should consult a local legal professional to determine what specific damages may be recoverable.

 Contact a Marion Catastrophic Injury Attorney